Zhu Rongji: Foreign affairs

-He took the lead in negotiating China's entry into the World Trade Organization, which the country achieved in 2001 to domestic and international acclaim.
-Joining the WTO opened China to increased foreign investment, but also required it to conform to international conventions of trade, intellectual property, and environmental management.
-Zhu expected that China's entry into the WTO would lead to economic expansion, but also hoped that entering the WTO would force economic and legal changes within China that Zhu himself had little power to implement.
+He took the lead in negotiating mainland China's entry into the World Trade Organization (WTO), which the country achieved in 2001 to domestic and international acclaim.
+Joining the WTO opened Mainland China to increased foreign investment, but also required it to conform to international conventions of trade, intellectual property, and environmental management.
+Zhu expected that Mainland China's entry into the WTO would lead to economic expansion, but also hoped that entering the WTO would force economic and legal changes within the PRC that Zhu himself had little power to implement.

 After retirement

 Zhu retired from his position as member of CCP Politburo Standing Committee in November 2002 and premier in March 2003 respectively, when he was replaced by Wen Jiabao.
 Wen was the only Zhu ally to appear on the subsequent nine-person CCP Politburo Standing Committee.
-After his retirement, Zhu withdrew from any obvious involvement in Chinese politics, but he retained ties with Tsinghua University, where he continued to make numerous visits during ceremonies and special events.
+After his retirement, Zhu withdrew from any obvious involvement in PRC politics, but he retained ties with Tsinghua University, where he continued to make numerous visits during ceremonies and special events.
 In 2014, he wrote a rare public letter for the 30th anniversary of Tsinghua School of Economics and Management, but was not able to attend due to poor health.
-In the letter, he encouraged the students at the prestigious business school to visit poor and rural areas of China, in order to better understand the conditions of most Chinese people.

-He appeared at the funeral of Huang Ju on June 5, 2007.
+In the letter, he encouraged the students at the prestigious business school to visit poor and rural areas of the PRC, in order to better understand the conditions of most Chinese people.
+He appeared at the funeral of Huang Ju on 5 June 2007.

-Since he left office, Zhu has written and has been the subject of numerous books.
+After leaving office, Zhu both wrote and became the subject of numerous books.
 Zhu's first book, Zhu Rongji Meets the Press, a collection of speeches and interviews with foreign and Chinese journalists and officials, was released in 2009 (an English translation of the book was released in 2011).
 A second book, Zhu Rongji's Answers to Journalists' Questions, a four-volume compilation of Zhu's speeches, articles, and letters, was also released in 2011.
-The second book was translated and published in English in 2013, under the title: Zhu Rongji on the Record: The Road to Reform.
-By the end of 2013 over six million copies of his books had been sold.
-Henry Kissinger wrote that the translation of his books into English represented a significant contribution to Sino-US relations and promoted international understanding of Chinese culture and politics.
+The second book was translated and published in English in 2013, under the title, Zhu Rongji on the Record: The Road to Reform.
+By the end of 2013, over six million copies of his books had been sold.
+Kissinger wrote that the translation of his books into English represented a significant contribution to Sino-U.S. relations and promoted international understanding of Chinese culture and politics.
 One Western biography of Zhu encouraged leaders in other developing countries to study and emulate his reforms, and compared his influence on practical economic theory to that of Keynes.
-Although he has published books compiled from his speeches and interviews, his daughter has reported that he has no interest in writing a memoir.
+Although he had published books compiled from his speeches and interviews, his daughter reported that he had no interest in writing a memoir.